lindsaypino/matrix-matched_calcurves/README.md

 INPUT.
-quantitative matrix – either the Encyclopedia \*.elib.peptides.txt file or a Skyline \*.csv custom export with peptides as rows, concentration points as columns, and areas as values filename to peptide map - a csv containing each filename as a row with its corresponding concentration point in a second column.
+curve_data – either the Encyclopedia \*.elib.peptides.txt file or a Skyline \*.csv custom export with peptides as rows, concentration points as columns, and areas as values filename_concentration_map - a csv containing each filename as a row with its corresponding concentration point in a second column.

 OUTPUT.
 The program writes files to the folder curvefits-output by default.
 The following files will be created:

-peptide-loqs.csv – a file containing the peptides in one column and their calculated LOQ in another.
+figures_of_merit.csv – a file containing the peptides in one column and their calculated LOQ in another.
 \*.png – plots of each peptide calibration curve with the fitted piecewise linear regression.

 OPTIONS.
-Coming soon?
+--multiplier_file - use a single-point multiplier associated with the curve data peptides --output_path - specify an output path for figures of merit and plots --plot - yes/no (y/n) to create individual calibration curve plots for each peptide

+EXAMPLE.
+python bin\calibration_curve_fitting_dataanalysis.py data\cptac_study9pt1_site56a_lightonly_totalarearatio_ssd.csv data\cptac_filename2concentration.csv